Subscribe to our email list on Substack to stay updated about open calls, and new issues of the magazine.

 Each issue of Game Poems is edited by a collective consisting of past magazine contributors, along with invited artists and scholars.
 (The first issue was edited by founding editor Jordan Magnuson, in coordination with invited artists and scholars.)

-The editors curate a selection of new works (generally 5-7 short games) based on a combination of open call, and invited contributions.
+The editors curate a selection of new works (between 5-10 short games for each issue) based on a combination of open call, and invited contributions.

-Editing and production are done in coordination with a group of advisors consisting of academics and others with relevant editorial and publishing experience, and in coordination with the Game Poets Discord community.
+Editing and production are done in coordination with a group of advisors with relevant publishing and editorial experience, and in coordination with the Game Poets Discord community.

 We are looking for short-form games.
 In the tradition of lyric poetry, this is our most essential selection criteria.
 Typically, games should take no more than 5-10 minutes to play through (20 minutes as an upper limit).
 Games without any definite conclusion are still eligible for publication, but should have short play sessions in mind.